 Side view #1 after the modification.

-Side view #2 after modification.
+Side view #2 after the modification.

 Back panel in the making.
 With tape to make it possible to mark where to cut.

-Back panel outside of the case.
+Back panel outside the case.

 Before the makeover.